lep511/rust-microsoft-cookbook/aws_lambda/sqs_sender_lambda/README.md

 # Introduction

-gemini-bot-lambda-v2 is a Rust project that implements an AWS Lambda function in Rust.
+sqs_sender_lambda is a Rust project that implements an AWS Lambda function in Rust.

 ## Prerequisites